saleor/saleor-docs/website/versioned_docs/version-2.10/dashboard/catalog/products.md

 ## Stock management

-Each product variant has also a stock keeping unit (SKU).
+Each product variant has also a stock-keeping unit (SKU).

 Each variant holds information about: